aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/install.md

     - **ENABLE STACK TERMINATION PROTECTION** under `Stack creation options`
     - Click `Next`, Acknowledge resource creation, and click `Create stack`
     - The stack typically takes under 5 minutes to deploy.
 8. Once deployed, you should see a CodePipeline project named `ASEA-InstallerPipeline` in your account.
-This pipeline connects to Github, pulls the code from the prescribed branch and deploys the Accelerator state machine.
+This pipeline connects to GitHub, pulls the code from the prescribed branch and deploys the Accelerator state machine.
     - if the CloudFormation fails to deploy with an `Internal Failure`, or, if the pipeline fails connecting to GitHub, then:
         - fix the issue with your GitHub secret created in section 2.3.2, then delete the Installer CloudFormation stack you just deployed, and restart at step 3 of this section.
 9. For new stack deployments, when the stack deployment completes, the Accelerator state machine will automatically execute (in Code Pipeline).
 When upgrading you must manually `Release Change` to start the pipeline.